Magisk-Modules-Repo/acp/INSTRUCTIONS.md

 10. Add any config/policy/mixer patches you want added into the unity-patches.sh
 11. Add the removal of your patches in unity_patches into the unity-patches-remove.sh
 12. Add any other config/policy/mixer patches you want removed before install into the unity-patches-wipe.sh
-13. If your files include any apps/apks, follow the instructions in the unity-uservariables.sh
-14. Add any custom permissions needed into config.sh (this will apply to both magisk and system installs) (default permissions is 755 for folders and 644 for files)
+13. Add any custom permissions needed into config.sh (this will apply to both magisk and system installs) (default permissions is 755 for folders and 644 for files)
-15. Add any custom install/uninstall logic to unity-customrules1.sh (follow the instructions inside) 15a.
+14. Add any custom install/uninstall logic to unity-customrules1.sh (follow the instructions inside) 14a.
 This is where you would put your stuff for any custom files and whatever else isn't taken care of already
 ________________________________________________________________________________________________________________________________________________________________________

 AUDMODLIB VARIABLES (for reference)